hyunjinkim-developer/clueless-team-alpha/README.md

 The frontend is designed to provide an interactive and responsive user interface for players to engage with the game board, manage their actions, and view game history.

 - **HTML**: Structures the game interface, including the game board, action buttons, notification bar, and history window.
-- **CSS**: Provides styling for the game board, buttons, and history window, with responsive design using CSS variables and media queries.
+- **CSS**: Provides styling for the game board, buttons, and history window, with responsive design using CSS variables and relative units.
 Includes light/dark mode theming for better user experience.
 - **JavaScript**: Handles client-side logic, including:
   - WebSocket communication for real-time updates (e.g., player movements, turn changes).
   - DOM manipulation for updating the game board, displaying popups, and managing the history window.
   - Event listeners for user interactions (e.g., clicking rooms, submitting accusations/suggestions).
   - No frontend frameworks are used; the project relies on vanilla JavaScript for simplicity and lightweight performance.

+### Deployment

+For development and testing purposes, Clue-Less Game is deployed locally and exposed to the internet using Ngrok, allowing remote access for demos, testing, or collaboration.
+- **Ngrok for Public Access**: Ngrok creates a secure tunnel to the local Django server, providing a public URL that can be shared with others.
+- Limitations:
+    - The free tier has bandwidth limits and a session timeout (typically 2 hours per session as of May 2025).
+    - Free Ngrok URLs are temporary and change each time the tunnel restarts.
+For a persistent URL, consider a paid Ngrok plan with custom subdomains.
+    - For production deployment, consider a more robust hosting solution (e.g., AWS, Heroku) instead of Ngrok.

 ## Presentation